 Describing exactly what happened to Perks when she immediately sold all her pastel clothing, Martin says that the switch really can be that quick.
 "With ADHD, your brain likes constant stimulation and you're looking for that kind of dopamine rush all the time."

 In recent years, and particularly during the pandemic, more and more women have been diagnosed with ADHD.
-Historically the disorder, which can cause impulsiveness, distraction and forgetfulness in adults, has gone unnoticed among women and girls – who are diagnosed at a ratio of one girl to every three boys – with many cases getting lost in the system.
+Historically the disorder, which can cause impulsiveness, distraction and forgetfulness in adults, has gone unnoticed among women and girls – who are diagnosed at a ratio of one girl to every three boys.
 Now, many are playing catch-up in understanding lifelong behaviours that they thought were simply individual quirks.

 Following her diagnosis and after years of speculation, Vonderwall's hyperfixation on specific styles and her impulse shopping habits have become clear as day, the latter having decreased in line with her prescribed dosage of methylphenidate.